Yash-K1/AI-Lipsync/README.md

 ## Introduction

-The objective is to synchronize the lip movements of characters in a given video file with the corresponding audio file.
+The objective is to synchronize the lip movements of a face in a given video or image file with the any audio file.

 ## Code Overview